deveshgoyal1000/deveshgoyal1000/README.md

   My name is Devesh Goyal I'm a engineering student from India.I am passionate about open-source and learning new technologies.
 I have good knowledge of python and made some projects in python language.
 I am familiar with java languages and Linux OS. and I am currently learning DevOps.
-I got selected in SSOC (Social Summer Of Code).

  <img src="https://github.com/TheDudeThatCode/TheDudeThatCode/blob/master/Assets/Developer.gif" width="px">

-## About Me

-:books: I’m currently learning Devops

- 💻I have some sound knowledge of Python Development

-:man_technologist: All of my projects are available at My GitHub

-:mailbox_with_mail: Mailbox My email : deveshgoyal00@gmail.com
+:trollface: Mailbox My email : deveshgoyal00@gmail.com

-:trollface: I play Football and table tennis in my free time.

 ## Languages and Tools: